conan-io/docs/reference/env_vars.rst

 **Defaulted to**: Not defined

 This variable can be used to define a path to an existing profile file that Conan will use as default.
-If relative, the path will be resolved from the *conan.conf* location.
+If relative, the path will be resolved from the profiles folder.

 CONAN_NON_INTERACTIVE
 ---------------------